netblue30/firejail/README.md

 `````
 $ ./configure --enable-landlock
 `````
-The functionality is segragated with ifdefs in the code, at times it might not even compile!
+The functionality is segregated with ifdefs in the code, at times it might not even compile!
 Work in progress, the interface described in the man page below could change.
 `````
        --landlock
               Create a Landlock ruleset (if it doesn't already exist) and add
               basic access rules to it.
 See LANDLOCK section for more informa‐
               tion.

        --landlock.proc=no|ro|rw
               Add an access rule for /proc directory (read-only if set to ro
               and read-write if set to rw).
 The access rule for /proc is added
               after this directory is set up in the sandbox.
 Access rules for
               /proc set up with other Landlock-related command-line options
               have no effect.

        --landlock.read=path
               Create a Landlock ruleset (if it doesn't already exist) and add
               a read access rule for path.

        --landlock.write=path
               Create a Landlock ruleset (if it doesn't already exist) and add
               a write access rule for path.

        --landlock.special=path
               Create a Landlock ruleset (if it doesn't already exist) and add
               a permission rule to create FIFO pipes, Unix domain sockets and
               block devices beneath given path.

        --landlock.execute=path
               Create a Landlock ruleset (if it doesn't already exist) and add
               an execution permission rule for path.

               Example:
               $ firejail --landlock.read=/ --landlock.write=/home --land‐
               lock.execute=/usr

 LANDLOCK